 “Work is love made visible. – Khalil Gibran

-Maybe loving your work won’t guarantee exceptional performance, but every leader we’ve encountered who has achieved sustainably remarkable results has adored, obsessed over, and downright cherished their craft.
-If you want to be the best you need to bring a devotion that transcends the ordinary — and appropriately honors how much it means to you.
-Do you love your leadership work enough to let that commitment advance your performance spectacularly?
-Here are two key indicators you’ve got enough love to exceed your potential in an impactful way “ and the reasons why they boost performance:
+Maybe loving your work won’t guarantee exceptional performance, but every leader we’ve encountered who has achieved sustainably remarkable results has adored their craft.
+If you want to be the best you need to bring a devotion that transcends the ordinary, and appropriately honors how much it means to you.
+Do you love your leadership work enough to commit to becoming amazing at it?
+Here are two key indicators you’ve got enough love to exceed your potential in an extraordinary way, and the reasons why they boost performance:

 1. You still want to do it even when it’s really, really hard.

 It has been said again and again, in different variations that, “if you love what you do, you’ll never work a day in your life.”
 While it’s a nice idea, we don’t think it’s exactly right.
 No matter what you venture to accomplish in life, you will have to work, not only when it’s fun and exciting (which it may often be), but even when it’s demanding and excruciating; anything worth doing is going to feel difficult sometimes.
 And that’s good.
 Adversity provides a litmus test for how deep your devotion runs.

 “The only way to do great work is to love what you do.” “ Steve Jobs